amitsaini4142/bluestack_assignment/README.md

 2. SCSS
 3. IndexedDB

+## Angular Style Guide
+This implementation follows guidelines mentioned by [Angular Style Guide](https://angular.io/guide/styleguide).This assignment also incorporates `lazyloading` of modules.Campaign module is lazily loaded in this assignment.
+Project is devided into three modules
+1.`Core Module` contains common layout components and services.
+2. `Shared Module` contains `shared.module.ts` which exports modules that can be used by any number of modules.
+Only shared module needs to be imported in these modules.
+3. `Campaign Module` This is a feature module.
+It has seprate components for each entities.

 ## SASS Support

 Sass CSS preprocessor is used for nesting of css properties.Beside this it is used in this project for following two things as well